 After reviewing dozens of websites I settled on 5 or 6 sites that present some well thought out approaches to your small business growth.
 I compiled all these models and approaches into a single comparative table to begin my analysis.
-You download a copy of this comparison table by clicking here and registering on the DE, Inc. website.
+See the results of this comparison table by downloading our Small Business Growth Matrix on the DE, Inc. website.

 As I stated in my previous post, I found models with 3, 5, and 7 stages.
 What was the right number of stages for small businesses growth?
 Reading the characteristics of each stage I found they all sort of hit the same points, it’s just one author decided to draw their line in one place while another decided to draw their line somewhere else.

 To me, the most significant approach is from a Harvard Business Review whitepaper entitled The Five Stages of Business Growth by Neil C. Churchill and Virginia L. Lewis.
 My rationale is that this approach is based on statistical research and has already been accepted by one of the premier business schools in the world.
 Taking this as a basis for my writing provides the credibility readers want to feel confident that following this formula will provide results.
 Based on the Churchill & Lewis model I settled on the following 5 stages:

 The only change I made to the Churchill & Lewis stages was renaming stage 4 to Rapid Growth.
 I believe this title better personifies what is really happening within this stage than the “Take-off” title given by Churchill & Lewis’ In my a future post I will provide general descriptions for each of the stages.